IC-iGEM-2016/A-L-I-C-E/README.md

 This database was developed concurrently to facilitate the design and optimization of co-cultures.
 On this platform, synthetic biologists can submit entries containing growth conditions, protocol and data for cell cultures as well as search entries that have been previously submitted. <a href="http://ecolibrium.eu.pn/sign-up-for-submission-privileges/">Obtain permission now</a> to actively submit new entries to the database!

-Follow us Imperial iGEM <a href="https://twitter.com/imperialigem?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">twitter</a> because we have dank memes.
+Follow Imperial iGEM on <a href="https://twitter.com/imperialigem?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">twitter</a> because we have dank memes.
 And don't forget our <a href="https://www.facebook.com/2016imperialigem" target="_blank">facebook page</a> too!